seohyun9672/DCD-Midterm/notes.md

         - when clicking next button, primary = display:none; and secondary > display:block;
         - objects with only one card: secondary div only

-- click on got it > changes text cont, time, adds object

 FUNCTIONS: